April 7, 2017

 The study’s main limitation lies in the perception of pain itself.
 “Pain is a highly subjective parameter, and parallel-group studies tend to yield highly variable data,” the authors noted.
 “Thus, crossover trials are preferred when pain intensity or score is assessed.”

 Read the original article.

 Early-bird registration extended for the AAP 2017 Annual Meeting

 Save up to $233 when you register between now and May 3 for the 103rd Annual Meeting of the American Academy of Periodontology, Sept.
 9-12, 2017, in Boston.
 Don’t miss your opportunity to hear the latest in periodontal innovation and discuss trending topics in the specialty.
 This year’s program will feature more than 50 courses and 20 new speakers.

-Get a sneak peek at this year’s sessions and register now!
-For more information, visit perio.org/meetings or e-mail firstname.lastname@example.org.
+Get a sneak peek at this year’s sessions!
+For more information, visit perio.org/meetings or e-mail email@example.com.

 Validating a periodontal and tooth profile classification system for patients

 New clinical definitions of periodontal disease subtypes have been proposed based on multiple periodontal and dental diagnostic factors.
 In the February issue of Journal of Periodontology, researchers from the University of North Carolina at Chapel Hill (UNC) describe developing a custom latent class analysis (LCA) using periodontal and tooth profiles to generate clinical definitions that reflect disease patterns in the population at individual and tooth levels.
 The classification could provide tools to integrate several data sets to assess risk of developing periodontitis regression and tooth loss.